Menu

 Details

-During the tour, guests spend approximately two hours exploring various historic sites associated with slavery.
+During the tour, guests spend approximately one hour exploring various historic sites associated with slavery.
 They will learn about the lives of enslaved people and the impact of slavery on the development of the United States.
 Participants will visit the Public Gaol, learn how and why Africans were brought to the colonies, and hear the stories of those who fought for abolition.
 The tour guide will provide a thought-provoking and educational experience, offering participants a chance to fully comprehend the legacy of slavery.

 The highlight of the tour is the Emancipation Oak, one of the country’s most historic trees.
 In 1863, a few months after the Emancipation Proclamation took effect, Union soldiers held a ceremony beneath the tree, announcing that slaves in the state of Virginia were now free.
 Participants on the History of Slavery Tour are often moved to tears by the emotional power of the oak and the history surrounding it.